damazz/HQCA/README.md

 Tests are located in the test directory, which has some simple examples for a variety of different calculations that can be done.

 # Authors
 Scott Smart

 # License
 Project licensed under the MIT License.
 See LICENSE.txt for more details.

-# Acknowledgement
+# Acknowledgements

-Acknowledgements to David Mazziotti, for supporting the work.
+A very big thank you to David Mazziotti, for supporting the work and myself through graduate school.
+Additionally to IBMQ for the support and development of open-access quantum computers, without which the extent of the current work would be impossible.